-" Site and geotechnical investigations are essential to understanding each site's specific issues and determining the appropriate mitigation measures.
-RESPEC will conduct comprehensive site and geotechnical investigations and analyses for each project.
-These investigations will involve activities such as exploratory drilling of mine portals and underground mines, surveying all drainage features on-site, and water quality and titration testing.
-RESPEC will also participate in all site visits required by WVDEP.
+" Site and geotechnical investigations are essential to understanding each site's issues and how to properly mitigate them.
+RESPEC will perform complete site and geotechnical investigations and analysis as required for each project.
+These investigations include, but are not limited to, exploratory drilling of mine portals and underground mines, surveying of all drainage features on-site, and water quality and titration testing.
+RESPEC will attend all site visits required by WVDEP.